-The trust that created the fund was established in 1971 by the late Raymond Rebsamen of Little Rock, Arkansas with an initial endowment of $100,000.
-The purpose of the Fund, which is the third oldest of its kind in the nation, is to prepare students for careers in financial services.
+The trust that created the fund was established in 1971 by the late Raymond Rebsamen of Little Rock, Ark., with an initial endowment of $100,000.
+The purpose of the fund, which is the third oldest of its kind in the nation, is to prepare students for careers in financial services.
 Students learn about investment practice by managing a real portfolio of equity and fixed-income securities.
-The current market value of the portfolio stands at more than $1 million dollars with an additional three funds that totals $5 million.
+The current market value of the portfolio stands at more than $1 million dollars with an additional three funds that total $5 million.

 The current instructor of the portfolio management class is Craig G. Rennie, Ph.D.

 Walton College Students Place Third

 Two students from the Sam M. Walton College of Business, University of Arkansas, placed third in the second annual Investment Analysis Competition at the Leonard N. Stern School of Business at New York University.

 Walton College Students Take Top Place In Undergraduate Investment Fund Competition

 The portfolio management class in the Sam M. Walton College of Business, University of Arkansas, placed first in the student-managed investment fund competition for hybrid funds (undergraduate) at the Redefining Investment Strategy Education 2005.

 Portfolio Management Professor and Student Discuss the Fund in Associated Press Article